Volunteer With Us

 ATTENTION PRO BONO ATTORNEYS:

-What is Put Something Back? (“PSB”) The Official Program for providing pro bono, or free legal assistance to the needy of Miami-Dade County, designed to increase access to the civil legal system and improve the administration of justice.
-PSB serves as a clearinghouse for attorneys who volunteer to help the indigent of the community.
-Through PSB, clients are referred to volunteer attorneys experienced in a wide range of legal matters, including: family cases; children’s matters requiring Guardians Ad Litem in family, juvenile dependency, domestic violence, probate and civil court; consumer, bankruptcy; and housing concerns; domestic violence permanent injunction matters; general civil issues; social security and veterans benefits; employment matters; the preparation and processing of Wills; and, non-fee generating civil court cases.
-Since its inception in 1991, the program has handled thousands of cases and recruited thousands of attorneys, including private, corporate counsel and law firms who have signed up to assist.
-It is the largest and most comprehensive pro bono project in Florida.
+What is Put Something Back? (“PSB”) The Official Program for providing pro bono, or free legal assistance to the needy of Miami-Dade County, created by Dade Legal Aid with support of the Courts and Bar to increase access to the civil legal system for low-income litigants.
+PSB is the circuit clearinghouse for attorneys who want to volunteer to help the indigent population of the community including the large Spanish and Creole-speaking populations.
+Through PSB, clients are referred to volunteer attorney experienced in a wide range of legal matters to assist the needs of residents across our communities.
+Cases are referred in areas of family law; children’s matters requiring Guardians Ad Litem in family, juvenile dependency, domestic violence, probate, immigration, and civil court proceedings; consumer, bankruptcy; and housing concerns; domestic violence permanent injunction matters; general civil issues; social security and veterans benefits; employment matters; the preparation and processing of wills; and, non-fee generating civil court cases.
+Since its inception in 1991, the pro bono program has handled thousands of cases and recruited over 7,500 attorneys and 250 law firm participants.
+It is the largest and most comprehensive pro bono project in Florida, but we cannot do it without YOU.

 What about professional liability insurance?
 When you accept a case through PSB, you are covered by our E&O insurance for free.
 If you have your own insurance, PSB insurance is in excess of any other.
 If you are uninsured, it is primary for any covered claims so long as you have followed program procedures.